Unix Timestamp Converter

 Unix seconds count whole seconds since 1970-01-01T00:00:00Z.
 Unix milliseconds add three extra digits for 1,000x finer precision.

-Can I convert timestamps before 1970?
+Can I convert timestamps before 1970 or share the exact setup?

 What should I do first on this page?